lpolerecky/point/README.md

 heterogeneity of the analysed sample.
 Upon detection, anomalous values can be omitted or further analysed to delineate the source of variation.

+The point package is still under development but functioning.
+Functionality is automatically tested with Travis CI.

 ## Credits

 The construction of the R (R Core Team 2020) package *point* and